-The safety factors described in Table 5-4 are applicable for all metallic flight structures and include the normal uncertainties in load prediction and material condition.
-The test factor is a multiplier on the loads that are applied during the test, and depends on the verification approach.

 The Joint Fitting Factor

-In cases where the joint load distribution is difficult to accurately predict, an extra joint fitting factor of 1.15 should be applied in addition to the safety factors in Table 5-4.
-This factor should be used on yield and ultimate loads in the structural analysis of all fittings with threaded fasteners, whose strength is not proven by limit and ultimate load test in which the actual stress conditions are simulated and measured in the joint and surrounding structure.
-This factor should apply to all portions of the fitting, the means of fastening, and the bearing on the members joined.
+In cases where the joint load distribution is difficult to accurately predict, it is important to apply an extra joint fitting factor of 1,15 in addition to the safety factors provided in Table 5-4.
+This factor is used on yield and ultimate loads in the structural analysis of all fittings with threaded fasteners, whose strength is not proven by limit and ultimate load test in which the actual stress conditions are simulated and measured in the joint and surrounding structure.
+It is important to apply this factor to all portions of the fitting, the means of fastening, and the bearing on the members joined.

-The fitting factor need not be used with limit and ultimate loads where the specific type of joint is strength-verified by comprehensive limit and ultimate tests.
-This would commonly be the case for joints such as continuous row of fasteners in sheet or plate.
+The fitting factor is not used with limit and ultimate loads where the specific type of joint is strength-verified by comprehensive limit and ultimate tests.
+This commonly is the case for joints such as continuous row of fasteners in sheet or plate.

-58
+Planarity of Flanges

+The absence of planarity between flanges can generate bending on the screw (see Figure 5-8).

+In most cases this angle is so small with regard to the stiffness of the screw that the induced constraint is negligible, but in some specific designs (e.g. long screws) this has to be considered with different possible solutions:

+Spherical washers to suppress this imposed angle

+Or decrease of the torque/tension to maintain an acceptable safety margin on the screw.